surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 And you might also notice, we don't need to specifically handle errors!
 We can just turn the changes into a form, and the input component will know how to render the errors out to the user for that field.

+## A Use Case for Map-Backed Forms

+This isn't to say map-backed forms are useless.
+In fact, they're really good if you don't care about validation or casting.
+I said earlier that "The problem with maps is that they are entirely un-opinionated, and you're left to solve all of the challenges above as a one-off each time."
+But what if our form is also entirely unopinionated?

+Here's an example of an unopinionated form: Search.
+Think of a simple search form - it has one field that can be anything and we handle search the same way all the time.
+Why validate that?
+A schema and changeset would be completely overkill.
+You're creating a whole lot of boilerplate overhead for a form with one field that is inherently unstructured.
+There's no value being gained from that because there's no business logic to enforce.
+We just need to see what the user wants to search for, and a map-backed form is perfect for that.
+The user is searching for a string, and all you need to do is figure out what to look for based off that input.
+You could show the user similar results in the `form_updated` event and take them to a dedicated search page on `form_submitted`.
+It's only when you have more complex rules for your forms that you should consider using changesets.
+When that is the case the overhead is worth it, and we can even use macros to make it easier to reuse.

 ## Conclusion

 So we've seen how we can use changesets to power our forms in Phoenix.
 We can use the changeset to validate and cast our form inputs, and then our form can render any errors if present in the changeset.
-Best of all, we can do this in a way that lets us be performant and keep our frontend uncoupled with our database schemas.
+Best of all, we can do this in a way that lets us be performant and keep our frontend decoupled from our database schemas.
 I would definitely advise you to jump right for the changeset-backed forms, and completely avoid the map-backed forms.
 Changeset-backed forms still work even when you don't have a database.

 This is awesome, but we could go further.
 Any other forms we make are going to want that same method to validating and casting inputs.
 We don't want to copy around the same behavior everywhere.
 If the behavior for forms changes or has a feature added, we'd have to change it in a lot of places.
 But Elixir has a great way to handle this - macros.